Skip to main content

 switchport access vlan 10

-4. Configure trunking to the multilayer switch.
+4. Configure trunking to the router.

 • Trunking is used to group and send all VLAN traffic over a single link.
 Without it, specific VLAN traffic or perhaps none at all can be transferred between devices.